Habitat and History: 415 W. Washington

 Pilot efforts to re-establish a healthy native ecosystem are currently being considered** and would likely involve in this order: (1) removing invasives (such as Tree of Heaven/Ailanthus altissima and Buckthorn/Rhamnus cathartica) and controlling their re-growth; (2) doing basic soil amendment to support initial native plantings; (3) planting native grasses (such as Little Bluestem/Schizachyrium scoparium and Prairie Dropseed/Sporobolus heterolepis) to help stabilize soil and remediate poor soil conditions; and (4) introducing pollinator plants and native woody plants.

-Sited in the floodplain corridor that remains prone to Allen Creek’s cyclical spills and therefore has limited use possibilities, 415 West Washington holds significant potential to become the keystone parcel in a new urban greenway that connects people, wildlife, and communities from downtown Ann Arbor to the Huron River and locations far beyond via the connecting Border to Border and Iron Belle trails.
+Sited in the floodplain corridor that remains prone to Allen Creek’s cyclical spills that limit development possibilities, 415 West Washington holds significant potential to become the keystone parcel in a new urban greenway that connects people, wildlife, and communities from downtown Ann Arbor to the Huron River and locations far beyond via the connecting Border to Border and Iron Belle trails.

 **These pilot efforts began in fall 2021 and have continued to unfold largely as Nia described.